Please select your home edition

 No wonder the Cadet was popular, and grew into a massive nationwide fleet from the 1940s to the 90s!
 The map to the right shows how many clubs had Cadet fleets.

-Naturally there was movement away into the new classes; the Topper in 1977 was the first new youth rival, though the first true rival (double-handed, no-adults) was the RS Feva in 2002.
+Naturally there was movement away into the new classes; first the Optimist, then the Topper in 1977, though the first true rival (double-handed, no-adults) was the RS Feva in 2002.

 So the Cadet had a great run, and could then be consigned to the dustbin with its symmetric spinnaker and slow speed?
 Apparently not!
 The much-maligned speed of the Solo doesn't seem to have killed that class (over 90 boats at the Nationals in recent years) and the Scorpion still has a symmetric kite (60-70 boats at the Nationals).